w28ahmad/Task-API/README.md

 1. PORT
 Can me anything you prefer, I usually go for 3000
 2. SENDGRID_API_KEY
 This is for the automated emails welcoming the user when they create an account or saying goodbye when they delete their account.
-You can choose to ignore this environment variable everyting should still work fine.
+You can choose to ignore this environment variable everything should still work fine.
 3. JWT_SECRET
 This could be ay set of characters (without spaces)
 4. MONGODB_URL=mongodb://127.0.0.1:27017/task-manager-api